Email security

 Questions or concerns about an email?

-Please remember, if you have any concerns about an email, content or the email security solution, contact the IT Service Desk on 17000 or (02) 492 17000 from mobiles and external numbers (8am to 6pm, Monday to Friday, University working days).
+Please remember, if you have any concerns about an email, content or the email security solution, contact the Service Desk on 17000 or (02) 492 17000 from mobiles and external numbers (8am to 6pm, Monday to Friday, University working days).
 They will be happy to assist you.